Pulse Out

 | Boot chime | None | 7 chimes + random |

-Run both at once if you like; they share the per-pulse hook and the 20 clicks/sec throttle.
+Run both at once if you like.
+They share the same 20 clicks/sec cap.

 See also